 Cool air inlet opening should be 11⁄2 times as large as the radiator air out duct.
 The extra inlet area is needed to minimize restriction and to provide combustion air for the engine.
 This inlet should ideally be opposite the hot air exhaust, sweeping a flow of air across the entire machine.
+In addition to cooling the engine and providing fresh air this sweeping air flow will discharge any engine exhaust or fuel that may leak into the room, to the outside.

-Thermostatically controlled vents in the roof or high wall can be added to help cool the upper area.
+Thermostatically controlled vent in the roof or high wall can be added to help cool the upper area.
 These vents would be optional.